miladfarca/arith-compiler/README.md

 # arith-compiler
 Implementing an `Arithmetic Interpreter and Just in time (JIT) Compiler`.

-In this project I will be writing an Interpreter/Compiler in C to do basic arithmetic computation.
+In this project I will be writing an Interpreter/Compiler in C for doing basic arithmetic computation.

 We will follow the methods explained in `the dragon book (Compilers: Principles, Techniques, and Tools)`.